-- AARP partners with UnitedHealthcare to offer Medicare Advantage (Part C) plans with benefits like vision, dental, and preventive care.
+- AARP offers Medicare Advantage plans through UnitedHealthcare with benefits like vision, dental, and preventive care.

 - Although AARP offers plans in every state, you’ll need to check which ones are available in your area.

-- AARP and UnitedHealthcare offer traditional Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) options, as well as Private Fee-For-Service (PFFS) plans.
+- AARP offers traditional Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) options, as well as Private Fee-For-Service (PFFS) and Special Needs Plans (SNPs).

 In this article, we’ll go over where these plans are sold, what benefits come with different types of plans, and what your potential costs may be.

 Each plan that AARP offers comes with different costs and benefits.
 Review the benefit summaries and plan documents carefully before you enroll in a plan.